wp-plugins/sensei-lesson-timer/readme.txt

 == Description ==

-Plugin Sensei Lesson Timer allows you to manage time spent in a lesson for student learners.
+Plugin Sensei Lesson Timer allows you to manage time spent in a lesson for student learner.
 A visual countdown timer is added next to the "Complete Lesson" button, disabling the button until the countdown has hit zero.
-This Plugin has been tested as best as possible with WooTheme-Sensei and WooThemes Sensei-module.
+This Plugin has been tested as, best as possible, with WooTheme-Sensei and WooThemes Sensei-module.
 Supports latest versions of Chrome, IE, Safari,Firefox, and Opera.

 == Installation ==